 Hong Kong, also known as ‘the Pearl of the Orient,’ has had a long journey in its making as it made its way into what it is now.
-From being a land tormented by vicious pirates to the skyline jaded with shining skyscrapers, the transient political landscape brought upon interesting changes in their architectural and urban expressions.
+From being a land tormented by vicious pirates to the skyline jaded with shining skyscrapers, the transient political landscape brought upon interesting changes in the Hong Kong architecture and urban expressions.
 The mentioned transitions below tell a story when the control of Hong Kong changed batons with every passing event of significance.

 Before the power struggles came into the picture, the Hakka and the Punti clan were the original residents of Hong Kong, which predominantly spoke in Cantonese.
 Most of the population resides upon the bank of the river or on the shore of the sea, their homes stilted upon the water.
 These stilted homes or Pang uks (as they are called) are a direct architectural representation of their livelihood dependent on fishing for livelihood and at the mercy of typhoons.